 - Update #6 (February 2021): My HS hasn’t flared again, but overall the insane year caused some overall inflammation issues.
 I’m currently back on a short AIP reset.
 Leading a group in March through my coaching program Better Together.
 Feeling good again and really happy for life to go back to normal *hopeully* soon.

 - Update #7 (October 2021): HS and inflammation overall is really good, and very low.
-I have tattooes over my scars with success.
+I have tattoos over my scars with success.
 Feeling really good.
-I’ve added in a lot of foods to my diet like chickpeas, brown rice and limited amounts of cheese without reaction.
+I’ve added a lot of foods to my diet like chickpeas, brown rice, and limited amounts of cheese without reaction.